 Healthcare providers play a vital role in preventing and controlling chronic diseases.
-In South Dakota that includes referring tobacco-using patients to the SD QuitLine, providing general health related information to patients, ensuring screenings for various chronic diseases takes place, using health information technology to ensure overall quality of care, and linking patients to other community health and education resources.
+In South Dakota that includes referring tobacco-using patients to the SD QuitLine, providing general health related information to patients, ensuring screenings for various chronic diseases take place, using health information technology to ensure overall quality of care, and linking patients to other community health and education resources.
 The information below includes tips for referring patients to available evidence-based chronic disease programs.

 Healthcare Referrals to Chronic Disease Programs